The SEND code of practice states:

 Intrinsic and extrinsic outcomes are often written together.

-The examples below are NOT outcomes - they are provision:
+The examples below are NOT outcomes:

 - Trey will receive 15 minutes, each week of targeted support with his teaching assistant.